 So, my challenge this Christmas was to spend nothing on decor.

 This is the cruelest thing one could ask of me, since decorating for the holidays is such a joy-it’s just that shopping for presents thing afterward that I really hate.
-(Editor’s note: which was why I was at Super Target on Christmas Eve frantically shopping for our twins.
+(Editor’s note: which was why I was at Super Target on Christmas Eve frantically shopping for our twins and Zoe.
 Yes.
 Just me and 3,000 guys trying to buy up Christmas before the store closed.
 As you can see above, one guy cut to the chase and gave everyone on his list microwaves and vacuums.
 I’m guessing he’s not married, eh?)

 I like to call this kind of decor “something out of nothing.”
 My rules were: